 One of the tenets of these successful companies is they know how to “get the right people on the bus and in the right seats”.
 In other words, they know how to find people who are a good fit for their company AND they know how to put them in positions where they can be successful.

-I recently read an article that takes this concept a step further – almost.
+I recently read a Strategy+Business article that takes this concept a step further – almost.

 The article acknowledges the concept of getting the right people on the bus AND acknowledges that sometimes we make mistakes when selecting those people.
 Sometimes, though a person may be right for our company in many ways – they are a good producer, they are efficient, etc. – they may not be a good fit for our company’s culture.
 Perhaps they aren’t willing to buy-in to the company philosophy; perhaps they don’t treat people in the company the way they should be treated; perhaps they’re just not part of the team.
 In those cases, even though they may be a “top performer”, successful leaders recognize the need to get this person “off the bus”.